Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 Any that do will be loaded into the app and those that don’t will simply be ignored.

-To begin removing the DRM from your audio files, click the PLAY button.
+To begin removing the DRM from your WMA files, click the PLAY button.

 Files loaded into the Digital Rights Update Tool.
-The play button is marked.
+The play button is indicated to start the removal of DRM from files.

 When your files are loaded into the app, click the play button.